TeezlWeezl/understanding-typescript/s07_generics/README.md

 extractAndConvert({}, 'name'); // KO – Argument of type '"name"' is not assignable to parameter of type 'never'. extractAndConvert({ name: 'Max' }, 'name'); // OK
 ```

+the `keyof` operator here is used to ensure that the string that is passed in as a second argument is a key of the first argument which is an object.

 ---